Tickets? Passport? Barclaycard? You’re all set.

-Using your credit card abroad doesn’t have to be complicated.
-With Barclaycard, you just pay one single non-sterling transaction fee of 2.99%* on each transaction when you buy something or withdraw cash overseas.
-And you don’t have to let us know you’re going to use your credit card before you travel.
+With Barclaycard, you just pay one single non-sterling transaction fee of 2.99%* – every time you buy something or withdraw cash overseas.

 To make sure your exchange rate is as competitive as possible, you’ll pay the daily exchange rate set by Visa